 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from professional negligence, errors, or omissions in your property management services - failing to properly screen tenants, mishandling maintenance issues, breaching tenancy legislation, or providing negligent advice to property owners.
-This is the most important cover type for property managers. $500K - $5M
+Professional Indemnity Essential Responds to claims alleging negligence, errors or omissions in your management services - failing to screen tenants properly, overlooking critical maintenance, mishandling bond funds, or breaching state tenancy legislation.
+This is the single most important cover for any property management firm. $500K - $5M

-Public Liability Essential Covers third-party property damage and bodily injury claims arising from your business activities.
-A tenant or visitor injured at a property you manage, or damage caused during a property inspection, can result in a claim against your business. $1M - $5M
+Public Liability Essential Covers third-party bodily injury and property damage connected to your business activities.
+A tenant or visitor injured at a property you manage, or damage occurring during a routine inspection, can generate a claim against your company. $5M - $20M

-Management Liability Essential Covers directors and officers against personal liability for management decisions - wrongful termination of staff, regulatory investigations, breach of duty claims from property owners, and employment disputes.
-Protects the personal assets of your company directors. $500K - $2M
+Management Liability Essential Shields directors and officers from personal liability arising from management decisions - wrongful dismissal of staff, regulatory investigations, breach-of-duty allegations from property owners, and employment disputes.
+It safeguards the personal assets of your company directors. $500K - $2M

-Cyber Liability Essential Property managers store sensitive tenant data - identification documents, financial records, bank details, and references.
-A data breach, ransomware attack, or accidental data exposure can trigger notification obligations under the Privacy Act 2020 and significant remediation costs. $250K - $1M
+Cyber Liability Essential Property managers store highly sensitive tenant data - identity documents, bank account details, employment records and rental references.
+A ransomware attack, phishing incident or accidental data exposure can trigger notification obligations under the Notifiable Data Breaches scheme and steep remediation bills. $250K - $1M

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - fire at your office, cyber attack disabling your systems, or loss of key personnel.
-Helps keep the business running while you recover.
+Business Interruption Recommended Replaces lost income when an insured event - fire at your office, cyber attack disabling your management platform, or loss of key staff - prevents your business from operating.
+Helps meet fixed costs like rent and salaries while you recover.
 12 months revenue

-Commercial Vehicle Optional Covers vehicles used for property inspections, tenant meetings, and travelling between managed properties.
-If your staff use company vehicles for work purposes, commercial vehicle cover is needed as personal policies do not cover business use.
+Commercial Vehicle Optional Covers vehicles used for property inspections, tenant appointments and travelling between managed properties.
+Needed if your staff drive company-owned or company-leased vehicles for work purposes.
 Market or agreed value

 Disclaimer: Cover types and limits shown are general guidance based on typical property management business needs.
-Your specific requirements depend on your business size, portfolio type, contract obligations, and risk profile.
+Your specific requirements depend on portfolio size, portfolio type, contract obligations and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Property Managers

-These Australian business insurance providers offer policies suited to property management businesses.
+These Australian insurers offer policies suited to property management businesses.

 BizCover